siruignaw-sys/siruignaw-sys/README.md

 **I'm currently working on**
 - Whisper-based projects
 - Adding to Handy
-- Going more in-depth on DSA
+- Going more in-depth on DSA (Leetcode / CF)
 - Bioengineering combined with ML for reducing pichia proteins
 ---
 Skills